 It is a very individualistic medium indeed, but you can never know if your own methods for using a record player might be damaging your records / stereo system unless you check in with the experts.
 So, today we will be elucidating for you best how to use a record player and some tips and tricks you can accrue along the way.

 The Anatomy of a Record Player Setup

-Before you go right on ahead and answer the question of how to use a record player, we must first understand what makes up a record player, what parts come together to form a consistent whole, a whole which can take these great disc shaped hunks of polyvinyl and turn them into our favorite sounds.
+Before you go right on ahead and answer the question of how to use a record player, we must first understand what makes up a record player, what parts come together to form a consistent whole, a whole that can take these great disc-shaped hunks of polyvinyl and turn them into our favorite sounds.

 And in such a way that we come flocking to it time and again despite the relatively high price point in comparison with music streaming and the like.
 In understanding how these separate parts can come together to form a whole, we can at least begin to understand what the central question for today asking of us.

-Of the three elements of the record player as a whole, the turntable vs record player will likely be the part that is coming into contact with the actual disc the most.
+Of the three elements of the record player as a whole, the turntable vs record player will likely be the part that comes into contact with the actual disc the most.

 Even the turntable itself can be dissected into several other parts.
 The platter, for example, is that upon which the disc is placed.
 Once on the platter, the disc will be spun at whichever speed is desired, between 33 1 / 3 rpm and 45 rpm usually, though sometimes there are 78 rpm exceptions.